Rebecca (raccoon): Life

 For Christmas, an embroidered collar was made for Rebecca, inscribed with the title "White House Raccoon".
 She enjoyed participating in the annual White House Easter egg roll.
 She was fed shrimp and persimmons, and eggs were a favorite.
 Rebecca was let loose in the White House and walked on a leash outdoors.
-At times, she could be mischievous, and was known to unscrew lightbulbs, open cabinets and unpot houseplants.
+At times, she could be mischievous and was known to unscrew lightbulbs, open cabinets, and unpot houseplants.
+She was known to nestle in Coolidge's lap when he sat by the fireplace.